Thunderpussy: Milk It

+West

+The band released their album West on May 10, 2024.
+Two tracks include Mike McCready of Pearl Jam.

 Influences

 The band have cited diverse musical influences, including Led Zeppelin, Heart, Laura Jane Grace, The Marshall Tucker Band, and Kathleen Hanna.
 Petty has described their live show as "Beyoncé meets Led Zeppelin."

 All of the band's members date women, and Petty has stated that she and Sides are a couple.
-It's suggested that their relationship influenced their songwriting, with "Speed Queen" being described by bassist Julius as "vaguely a love story about Molly and Whitney".
+It is suggested that their relationship influenced their songwriting, with "Speed Queen" being described by bassist Julius as "vaguely a love story about Molly and Whitney".

 The band have expressed disdain for journalists who may brand them "as an all-female, feminist rock group" instead of focusing on their music.
 Remarking upon being an all-female band in a male-dominated music genre, Julius told an interviewer: "All four of us women do things that have historically been male-dominated.
 We play music, ride motorcycles, date girls, and lift heavy shit for a living.
 And we don't do them as a 'fuck you' to the male-dominated society, or in an attempt to advance women's rights, we do them because we can and want to."